Overloaded: The Singles Collection: Release and content

 Overloaded was released in the UK on 13 November 2006.
 In addition, a remix album titled Overloaded: The Remix Collection and a greatest hits DVD, Overloaded: The Videos Collection were released on the same day.
 Overloaded was not released in the United States, despite being reported that it would be available in the country on 5 December 2006.
 According to Dorian Lynskey of The Guardian, the group looks "positively regal" on the album cover.
 The album contains twelve of the group's previous singles, four of which reached number one in the UK: "Freak Like Me", "Round Round", "Hole in the Head" and "Push the Button".

 The Sugababes collaborated with members from Orson to produce two brand new tracks for the album, "Easy" and "Good to Be Gone".
 Buchanan spoke upon the collaboration, saying: "When we started working with the Orson guys the sound just blew us away – it's so fresh, but has the same qualities as the biggest songs of our career.
 It's perfect for this album."
-Range, however, explained how she initially did not like the song in comparison to "Good to Be Gone".
-After leaving the studio, she called the other members of the group and spoke of her dissatisfaction with "Easy".
+Range, however, explained how she initially did not like "Easy" in comparison to "Good to Be Gone".
+After leaving the studio, she called the other members of the group and spoke of her dissatisfaction with it.
 Range realised she enjoyed the song after listening to it the following day, and later named it one of her favourite songs by the group.
 Despite being titled The Singles Collection, the album does not contain all of the group's previous singles; "New Year", "Soul Sound", "Angels with Dirty Faces" and "Follow Me Home" are omitted, although "Run for Cover" is included as a bonus track on the UK version.
-"Red Dress" was re-recorded to feature the vocals of Berrabah instead of Buena following the latter's departure from the group.
+The re-recorded version of "Red Dress" with Berrabah instead of Buena was included on the compilation following the latter's departure from the group.